gloriabenoit/DNAnexus-GWAS/docs/input.md

 * The covariates to use (for instance, 18 genetic principal components, the sex and the age)

 Theses files can either be uploaded directly to your projects using `dx upload`, or created using DNAnexus data.
 This tutorial will guide you through the second option.

+> All three files will be uploaded to your current `dx` repertory (`WKD_<your-name>` if you are closely following this tutorial).
+> If you want to upload them somewhere else, you can either move directory with `dx cd` before uploading, or use the `--path` or `--destination` option to specify the DNAnexus path to upload the files.

 ### Phenotype